Eric-peng111/Android_app_social/admin/Report.md

 * RegisterActivity.class: use the Tokenizer to restricted registration conditions
 * iterater.class: use the iterater design patterns
 * container.class
-* Report Writing: Summary of Individual Contributions,Team Meetings,Application Description
+* Report Writing: Summary of Individual Contributions, Team Meetings, Application UML

 u7354208, Zihan Meng, I contribute 25% of the code.
 Here are my contributions:
 * activity_content.xml